ddemcak/LunchMenuLogger/README.md

 # Lunch Menu Logger

 Simple .net core application capable of:
-- Downloading specific *.pdf* file.
+- Downloading a menu *.pdf* file.
-- Parsing text from the file.
+- Parsing text from the file with specific format.
-- Saving data to database.
+- Saving data to database only if it was not saved earlier.

 ## How to use ##
 Build or download Release package and set proper parameters to *config.ini* dile.